Keuronde/LightFullscreenGallery/README.md

 LightFullScreenGallery provide a convenient way to display pictures in fullscreen.

+Keyboard navigation is supported :
+Space, enter, right arrow, down arrow get you to the next image Left and up arrow get you to the previous image
+Escape close the gallery

 ## How to use it ?

 ### 1. Copy the files along your webpage